Dev4Coffee/GoogleAuth-2FA/README.md

 Web application with 2FA with the Google Authenticator App

 # How to run
-docker build -t googleAuth .
+docker build -t googleauth .

-docker run -p 8080:8080 googleAuth
+docker run -p 8080:8080 googleauth

 to access the application, navigate to http://localhost:8080 with your local browser.
 The whole server-side application state is being kept in an in-memory database which is exposed via a GUI under http://localhost:8080/h2-console. login: sa, password: password.
 Make sure it looks like this.